 Tickets for the Vatican Museums and the Sistine Chapel

 The most relevant entrance ticket if you arrive in Rome is also the most requested.
 This is a card that promises to skip the queue at the entrance to the Vatican Museum and the Sistine Chapel.
-Such tickets are sold at a price starting at € 30 per person and include, as stated, an uninhibited entrance to museums where the most important pieces of art are displayed in the world.
+Such tickets are sold at a price starting at € 30 per person and include, as stated, entrance to museums where the most important pieces of art are displayed.
 Discover Michelangelo frescoes in the Sistine Chapel, Raphael’s rooms, the map gallery and other works you’ve probably heard of.
 Trust the Popes over the generations that they knew to curate the most important works of art that exist.
-Tiqets’ cards will come to you after your purchase to a smartphone and allow you unlimited time in the Vatican Museums (ie until closing time, yes?).
-You can also select an audio guide.

-When you arrive, you will simply have to show the guards at the entrance the card on your smartphone and then you will be asked to scan the card at the box called Cassa online e Gruppi.
-A valid ID card must be displayed next to the card otherwise it will not work.
-Card can not be canceled after purchase.
+When you arrive, you will simply have to show the ticket on your smartphone and then you will be asked to scan the card at the box called Cassa online e Gruppi.
+A valid ID card must be displayed next to the ticket, otherwise it will not work.
+Tickets can not be canceled after purchase.

 Tickets for the Colosseum, Roman Forum and Pallatin hill

 Another place you sure do not want to get stuck in at the entrance is the Colosseum of Rome.
 Here, too, the ticket promises to skip the line.
 This is a best seller product which allows you to stay for three to four hours at the site.

 The opening time of this attraction is 8:30 am and the closing time is 19:15.
 With the ticket you can take priority to discover the Colosseum – the vast amphitheater built thousands of years ago and actually get a look from the height and eyes of a gladiator who once fought on the floor of the Arena.